-At moderate speeds, water at the front of the electrode was dragged all the way around the electrode.
-This was true for all the water cuts used; however, it can be observed that the amount of water dragged around the electrode became smaller with the decreasing water cut due to the effect of gravity.
-It also can be seen that frothing of the interface occurred at rotational speeds of 500 rpm to 1,000 rpm and higher.
-The frothing typically started at the front of the electrode (Figures 4[c] and 5[c]).
-Most of the short-lived bubbles appeared to be above the original level of the water/hexane interface, suggesting a hexane-in-water structure.
-Also, it can be noticed that at the back of the electrode, the interface was progressively more depressed (dynamic water wetting angle << 90°) as the rotational speed increased.
+At moderate speeds water at the front of the electrode was dragged all the way around the electrode.
+This was true for all the water cuts used, however, it can be observed that the amount of water dragged around the electrode became smaller with the decreasing water cut due to the effect of gravity.
+It can also be seen that frothing of the interface occurred at rotational speeds of 500-1000 rpm and higher.
+The frothing typically started at the front of the electrode (see Figure 4c and Figure 5c).
+Most of the short lived bubbles appeared to be above the original level of the water/hexane interface suggesting a hexane-in-water structure.
+Also it can be noticed that at the back of the electrode, the interface was progressively more depressed (dynamic water wetting angle $\leq 90^{\circ}$) as the rotational speed increased.
 It appears that, in this velocity range, jets of hexane occasionally penetrated the water at the back of the electrode and emerged at the front forming the bubbles.

-As the speed was increased further, the interface was progressively more depressed at the back of the electrode, until at a critical velocity the hexane phase "broke through" and completely separated the water phase from the electrode.
+As the speed was further increased, the interface was progressively more depressed at the back of the electrode, until at a critical velocity the hexane phase "broke through" and completely separated the water phase from the electrode.
 This happened only at water cuts of 30% and lower.
-In Figures 2 through 5, one can observe how the critical velocity moved toward lower speeds as the water cut was reduced.
+In Figure 2-Figure 5 one can observe how the critical velocity moved towards lower speeds as the water cut was reduced.
 It is assumed that the separation occurred when the momentum of the hydrocarbon phase was sufficiently high to completely displace the water at the steel surface held by adhesion, as illustrated on the schematic in Figure 6.
-It was initially suspected that the centrifugal forces played a major role in the observed transition; however, this explanation was discarded because the varied behavior observed at different water cuts could not be readily explained by using this argument.
+It was initially suspected that the centrifugal forces played a major role in the observed transition, however this explanation was discarded, as the varied behavior observed at different water cuts could not be readily explained by using this argument.

-Once the separation occurred, a thin layer of water could be seen attached to the steel surface, which disappeared with time and could not be observed at higher velocities.
+Once the separation occurred, a thin layer of water could be seen attached to steel surface, which disappeared with time and could not be observed at higher velocities.
 The hexane/water interface beneath the electrode was observed to bow downward because of the hydrocarbon phase gushing under the shaft.